dhh1128/codecraft.co/what-is-good-code.md

 Just ran across a tweet by @trev_harmon.
 It dovetails so nicely with the Martin Fowler quote that I just had to repeat it: Dear communicators: I don't care if you understand complex thoughts or concepts, but rather if I do after listening to you. #simplify

----

-Why you should be proficient in a tool like vim or emacs | Codecraft (2014-05-15 08:46:14)

-[…] assembly first, and then migrated through C to C++–and how that foundation helps them write better code than a young upstart who learned first in […]